mariarubinger/mariaflix/README.md

-## MariaFlix
+## MariaFlix: videos platform for programming students.

 ## About
-Videos platform for programming students.

 This project was bootstrapped with Create React App.